HomeDev GuideAPI Reference

 Recommendations

-• Avoid wildcards on many or all fields.
+• Avoid wildcards on all or many fields.

 Filter

 The service and client API also support filtering.
-If applied to a free text query, filtering restricts search results to those matching the filters.
+When applied to a free text query, filtering restricts search results to those that match the filters.

 client.Search<BlogPost>()